VincentG03/Arithmetic_Mental_Math_Test/README.txt

     - Addition and subtraction of integers
     - Multiplication of integers
     - Division with integer results
-- Print result along with useful statistics and feedback (if any answers were wrong)
+- Print result along with useful statistics and feedback

 To be added: